MrSimmo/audio-file-tools/README.md

 - This uses ffmpeg to convert a whole folder (and subfolders) full of audio files (FLAC, WAV, MP4 etc) to MP3.

-= The reason I wrote this was that the Roland V71 only accepts WAV andn MP3 files in the song player (sigh).
+= The reason I wrote this was that the Roland V71 only accepts WAV and MP3 files in the song player (sigh).

 normalise_audio_file_folder.sh